-Hummingbirds delight!
-Here is a notable new plant introduction from the Chiricahua Mountains of southeastern Arizona, 'Sky Island Orange.'
-This wonderful hummingbird trumpet cultivar is making its exclusive debut with High Country Gardens this fall.
-I selected this individual from a large group of plants grown from seed collected in the high elevation pine forests of the Chiricahua Mountains.
+I selected this individual from a large group of plants, which were grown from seed collected in the high elevation pine forests of the Chiricahua Mountains.
 After culling the less vigorous potted plants, I transplanted the best remaining specimens into one of my test beds.
 Here, I observed the plants for several years and was amazed by the variability of this population.
 The original plant that is named 'Sky Island Orange,' was the longest blooming of the group.
 And its deep orange flowers are gracefully pendulous and very different from all the other plants in the bed.

-This fine native plant cultivar was given its name by customer Lauren Melvan of Michigan, who insightfully recognized its connection with a unique part of the world.
-One of the most fascinating features of North America's dynamic geology is the isolated mountains scattered across the southwestern states of New Mexico, Arizona, and northern Mexico known as "sky islands.”
+This fine cultivar was given its name by customer Lauren Melvan of Michigan, who insightfully recognized its connection with a unique part of the world.
+Some of the most fascinating features of North America's dynamic geology are the isolated mountains scattered across the southwestern states of New Mexico, Arizona, and northern Mexico known as "sky islands.”

 The Chiricahua Mountains are one such sky island mountain range, straddling the very most southern edge of the New Mexico-Arizona border, and a stone's throw north of the Mexican border.
 With towering snow covered peaks rising up to nearly 10,000 ft in elevation, this mountain range is unusual among sky islands because four major regions intersect here: the southern edge of the Rocky Mountains, the Chihauhuan desert, the Sonoran desert, and the Colorado Plateau.
 The resulting diversity of flora and fauna is amazing.